pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ```bash
 orchestrate env add -n wxo-Bob -u <INSERT_YOUR_URL> --type ibm_iam --activate
 ```

-When prompted, paste your API key.
+NOTE: replace the <INSERT_YOUR_URL> with the actual watsonx Orchestrate URL you saved in step 4.2.

+In the terminal you will be asked for your API key.
+Paste the key you saved in step 4.1.

-It is expected that the key will not appear while typing.
+It is expected that the key will not appear after pasting.
 This is normal and done for security reasons.
+Just press Enter.

-After pressing Enter, you should see a confirmation message indicating that the environment was successfully created and activated.
+After that, you should see a confirmation message indicating that the environment was successfully created and activated.

 <img width="3393" height="1961" alt="image" src="https://github.com/user-attachments/assets/872a6df6-5729-4759-84d3-c53918a77aef" />